sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>goocanvas</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A new canvas widget for GTK+ that uses cairo for drawing
+Short desc    : A new canvas widget for GTK+ that uses cairo for drawing
 URL          : https://wiki.gnome.org/Projects/GooCanvas
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : GooCanvas is a new canvas widget for GTK+ that uses the cairo 2D library for
+Descript     : GooCanvas is a new canvas widget for GTK+ that uses the cairo 2D library for
              : drawing.
 It has a model/view split, and uses interfaces for canvas items and
              : views, so you can easily turn any application object into canvas items.
 ```